-1. The City is a duly organized and legally existing first-class city under the laws of the State of Washington;

-- 2. The Bonds have been duly authorized and executed by the City and are issued in full compliance with the provisions of the Constitution and laws of the State of Washington and the ordinances of the City relating thereto; - 3.
-The City has irrevocably bound itself to set aside and pay into the Bond Fund and the Reserve Account therein out of Net Revenue of the Water System, amounts necessary to pay the principal of and interest on the Bonds as the same become due. - 4.
-The City has pledged that the payments to be made into the Bond Fund and the Reserve Account out of Gross Revenue of the Water System shall be a lien and charge thereon equal in rank to the lien and charge upon such Revenue of the amounts required to pay and secure the payment of the Outstanding Parity Bonds and any water system revenue bonds of the City hereafter issued on a parity with the Bonds, and superior to all other liens and charges except the Cost of Operation and Maintenance of the Water System and payments pursuant to Contract Resource Obligations.
+- 1. The City is a duly organized and legally existing first-class city under the laws of the State of Washington. - 2.
+The Bonds have been duly authorized and executed by the City and are issued in full compliance with the provisions of the Constitution and laws of the State of Washington and the ordinances of the City relating thereto. - 3.
+The City has irrevocably bound itself to set aside and pay into the Bond Fund and the Reserve Account therein out of Revenue of the Regional System, amounts necessary to pay the principal of and interest on the Bonds as the same become due. - 4.
+The City has pledged that the payments to be made into the Bond Fund and the Reserve Account out of Revenue of the Regional System shall be a lien and charge thereon equal in rank to the lien and charge upon such Revenue of the amounts required to pay and secure the payment of the Outstanding Parity Bonds and any regional water supply system revenue bonds of the City hereafter issued on a parity with the Bonds, and superior to all other liens and charges except the Operating Expenses of the Regional System.
 The City has reserved the right to issue Future Parity Bonds on the terms set forth in the Bond Ordinance. - 5.
 Assuming compliance by the City after the date of issuance of the Bonds with applicable requirements of the Code, the interest on the Bonds is excluded from gross income for federal income tax purposes and is not an item of tax preference for purposes of the alternative minimum tax applicable to individuals; however, while interest on the Bonds also is not an item of tax preference for purposes of the alternative minimum tax applicable to corporations, interest on the Bonds received by corporations is to be taken into account in the computation of adjusted current earnings for purposes of the alternative minimum tax applicable to corporations, interest on the Bonds received by certain S corporations may be subject to tax, and interest on the Bonds received by foreign corporations with United States branches may be subject to a foreign branch profits tax.
 We express no opinion regarding any other federal tax consequences of receipt of interest on the Bonds.